Some examples in the theory of Beurling's generalized prime numbers: Introduction

 Moreover, these generalized primes satisfy the PNT with remainder

 \end{theorem}

-Our method for establishing Theorem \ref{thmain} is first to construct examples of \emph{continuous} prime counting functions witnessing the desired properties.
+Our method for establishing Theorem \ref{thmain} is first to construct examples of \emph{continuous} generalized number systems witnessing the desired properties.
 For it, we shall translate in Section \ref{aux} the conditions (\ref{Cesaroeqgi}) and (\ref{nkahane}) into analytic properties of zeta functions.
 Our continuous examples are actually inspired by the one Beurling gave in \cite{beurling} to show that his theorem is sharp, that is, an example that satisfies (\ref{ibpneq4}) for $\gamma =3/2$ but for which the PNT (\ref{ibpneq3}) fails.
-Concretely, in Section \ref{the continuous example} we study the associated zeta functions $\zeta_{C,\alpha}$ to the family of continuous Riemann prime counting functions
+Concretely, in Section \ref{the continuous example} we study the associated zeta functions $\zeta_{C,\alpha}$ to the family of absolutely continuous Riemann prime counting functions

 If $\alpha = 1$ in (\ref{Riemannconteq}), this reduces to the example of Beurling, whose associated zeta function is $\zeta_{C,1}(s)=(1+1/(s-1)^{2})^{1/2}$.
-In case $\alpha>1$, explicit formulas for the zeta function of (\ref{Riemannconteq}) are no longer available, which makes its analysis considerable more involving than that of Beurling's example.
-In the absence of an explicit formula, our method rather relies on studying qualitative properties of the zeta function, which will be obtained in Theorem \ref{thlacseries} via Fourier analysis of certain related singular oscillatory integrals.
+In case $\alpha>1$, explicit formulas for the zeta function of (\ref{Riemannconteq}) are no longer available, which makes its analysis considerable more involved than that of Beurling's example.
+In the absence of an explicit formula, our method rather relies on studying qualitative properties of the zeta function, which will be obtained in Theorem \ref{thlacseries} via the Fourier analysis of certain related singular oscillatory integrals.
 As we show, the condition $1<\alpha<3/2$ from Theorem \ref{thmain} is connected with the asymptotic behavior of the derivative of $\zeta_{C,\alpha}(s)$ on $\Re e\:s=1$.

 The next step in our construction for the proof of Theorem \ref{thmain} is to select a discrete set of generalized primes $P_{\alpha}$ whose prime counting function $\pi_{P_{\alpha}}$ is sufficiently close to (\ref{Riemannconteq}).
 We follow here a discretization idea of Diamond, which he applied in \cite{diamond2} for producing a discrete example showing the sharpness of Beurling's theorem.
 We prove in Section \ref{the discrete example} that the set of generalized primes